-- a) For each crop c, the quantity of crop produced is equal to the product of the yield of that crop and the area allocated to that crop.

-- i.e. quantity(c) = yield(c) area(c)
+'''

+i.e. Quantity(c) Harvested + Purchased = Quantity Sold + Required where Quantity Harvested = Area Allocated Random Yield per Acre

+'''

-- b) The sum of the areas allocated to all the crops should be less than or equal to the 'total area' of the farm
+b) The sum of the areas allocated to all the crops should be less than or equal to the 'total area' of the farm.

+'''

-- i.e. $sum(area(c)) \le total area$
+i.e. sum(area(c)) \le total area

-- c) For each crop c.
+'''

-5) Random Parameters
+5 Random Parameters

-Finally the 'Yield' cells will be read as random parameters.
+Finally the 'Yield per Acre' cells will be read as random parameters.